-All your efforts must be directed toward completion of requirements for graduation.
+All your efforts must be directed toward the completion of requirements for graduation.
 To graduate, all courses must be taken and successfully completed in their regularly scheduled sequence.
 Program requirements will not be waived for any person.
-Likewise, experiential credit toward professional coursework or advanced standing (e.g., credit for domestic or foreign medical coursework or advanced standing (e.g., credit for domestic or foreign medical coursework/residency/degrees) will not be granted.
+Likewise, experiential credit toward professional coursework or advanced standing (e.g., credit for domestic or foreign medical coursework/residency/degrees) will not be granted.
 Ongoing formative components of student evaluation during the didactic year include, but are not limited to, monitoring performance on individual course exams and remediation outcomes, Y1 Clinical Integration Exam, Y1 PACKRAT, OSCE, and other simulation activities.
 Ongoing formative components of student evaluation during the clinical year include, but are not limited to, monitoring performance on EOR exams and remediation outcomes, simulation activities, EOR assessment activities, preceptor evaluations, and clinical experience logging data.
 As soon as issues are identified, the student must contact the appropriate faculty member(s) for counseling, feedback, and/or a plan of remediation.
 It is better to request assistance than to let a problem progress until it is too late to correct.
 It is particularly important that a PA student be capable of recognizing both strengths and weaknesses in his/her academic and clinical backgrounds, education, and training.
 Any student having academic difficulty should meet with the course instructor to identify problem areas and appropriate resources and/or methods of resolving them.